Troubleshooting Common WordPress Login Issues | HostGator Support

 Incorrect site URL

-If you made changes on your WordPress site and, for some reason, your site URL was changed, you may get an error page when trying to access the WordPress dashboard.
-For example, if your site https://thisismysite.com is redirecting you to https://example-site.com/wp-login.php, your site URL is wrong.
+If you made changes to your WordPress site and, for some reason, your site URL was changed, you may get an error page when trying to access the WordPress dashboard.
+For example, if your site https://thisismysite.com redirects you to https://example-site.com/wp-login.php, your site URL is wrong.

 To fix your site URL: